Professor Heike Roms

 I have been involved in many public engagement activities nationally and internationally in connection with my research on the history of performance art, among them collaborations with major art institutions in Wales (National Museum, Arts Council of Wales, Chapter Arts Centre); consultations for the Tate, the Vale of Glamorgan Council, the National Eisteddfod and BBC Wales; and public lectures at leading national and international venues, festivals and exhibitions.

 I have served on the boards of many arts organisations (currently Cardiff Dance Festival), and I regularly mentor artists at different stages in their career.
-I was appointed a National Advisor to the Arts Council of Wales in 2010, and I was elected Fellow of the Royal Society for the Arts in 2009.
+I was appointed a National Advisor to the Arts Council of Wales (ACW) in 2010, and became an Arts Associate for ACW in 2019.
+I was elected Fellow of the Royal Society for the Arts in 2009.
 My public engagement work was submitted as an Impact Case Study to REF2014.

 For more information please visit: www.performance-wales.org

 I am also the acting Director of Impact for the Department of Drama.